alexandrecela10/tiktok-creator-compass/CODE_DOCUMENTATION.md

 ### Services (The Workers)

 #### TikTok Scraper (`app/services/tiktok_scraper.py`)
-This is like a robot that visits TikTok profiles and collects public information:
+This is like a robot that visits multiple TikTok profiles and collects competitive intelligence:
-- Uses Selenium (automated browser) to visit TikTok pages
+- Uses Selenium (automated browser) to visit many similar creators' pages
-- Extracts profile data like follower count, bio, etc.
+- Extracts profile data like follower count, bio, engagement patterns
-- Gets information about recent videos
+- Gets information about recent videos from successful creators
 - Converts text like "1.2M" into actual numbers (1,200,000)

-**Why we built this:** TikTok doesn't provide an easy way to get this data, so we have to "scrape" it from their website like a human would browse it.
+- Analyzes patterns across multiple similar creators

+**Why we built this:** The main value is analyzing successful creators in your niche to extract winning strategies that you can't easily get by manually checking profiles one by one.

 #### Google Authentication (`app/services/google_auth.py`)
 Handles logging in with Google accounts: